Los Hermanos Castro: The Formation of "Los Hermanos Castro"

 When "Los Panchitos" were playing in restaurants and bars in Mexico City, Gualberto Castro, their first cousin, about 13 years old at the time, was auditioning in many venues to become a singer.
 Often Arturo would go to interviews with Gualberto as his piano player or musical accompaniment; the cousins knew they could sing well, but they were all having difficulty finding work.
 Gualberto's father, Antonio talked to his brother and they decided that Arturo, Jorge, Javier, and Gualberto should join together in a group.
-When Gualberto entered they group, "Los Panchitos" became "Los Hermanos Castro."
+When Gualberto entered the group, "Los Panchitos" became "Los Hermanos Castro."

 Los Hermanos Castro

-The original members of Los Hermanos Castro were Arturo Castro, piano, later keyboards, musical arranger, songwriter, and vocals; Javier Castro, vocals, stand-up bass, later electric bass, (Javier is father of Mexican actress Daniela Castro); Jorge Castro, tenor vocals, rhythms; and Gualberto Castro tenorcountertenor.
+The original members of Los Hermanos Castro were Arturo Castro, piano, later keyboards, musical arranger, songwriter, and vocals; Javier Castro, vocals, stand-up bass, later electric bass, (Javier is father of Mexican actress Daniela Castro); Jorge Castro, tenor vocals, rhythms; and Gualberto Castro tenor countertenor.

-From humble beginning, Los Hermanos Castro sang in Mexico City nightclubs, bars, theaters until a New York City agent discovered the group and booked then for work in New York City i.e., The Copacabana.
+From humble beginnings, Los Hermanos Castro sang in Mexico City nightclubs, bars, theaters until a New York City agent discovered the group and booked then for work in New York City i.e., The Copacabana.